fresho-dev/mancha/docs/quickstart.md

 In the code above, the `:on:submit` tag simply prints 'submitted' to the console.
 Note that `Mancha` automatically prevents the form submission from refreshing the page by calling `event.prevenDefault()`.
+You can also trigger this behavior with other events by adding a `:prevent` attribute to the element.
 To provide more complex handlers, you can define callbacks as a function:

 ```html
 <body :data="{ name: null, message: null }">